 Often times, your pre- or post- sales workflows will depend on these touchpoints to ensure that you're following through with your defined process.
 By recording your activities in the ways shown above, you can easily create Smart Views that use the #codes or custom fields to highlight the right leads at the right time.
 Here are some examples.

-Another example would be to identify leads where you've called more than a certain number of times without every reaching a decision maker.
-That query would look something like:
+Another example would be to identify leads where you've called more than a certain number of times without ever reaching a decision-maker.
+That filter would look something like:

-Your full queries will vary based on your lead statuses and other factors, but the above tips should get you started with incorporating custom activities into your workflows and Smart Views.
+Your full filters will vary based on your lead statuses and other factors, but the above tips should get you started with incorporating custom activities into your workflows and Smart Views.

 You may also want to report on your touchpoints to see how often they're occurring and by which members of your team.
 There are a few ways to do this in Close.

-Once you're following a consistent logging method for your activities, you'll be able to easily see how many leads contain these custom activities using simple queries.
+Once you're following a consistent logging method for your activities, you'll be able to easily see how many leads contain these custom activities using simple filters.
 Here are a few examples:

-If you wanted to see how many leads received a demo last month, you'd use the following query:
+If you wanted to see how many leads received a demo last month, you'd use the following filter:

-If you wanted to see how many LinkedIn connections were made by a member of your team last week, the query would look like the folllowing:
+If you wanted to see how many LinkedIn connections were made by a member of your team last week, the filter would look like the folllowing:

 Some teams may want to automate the reporting of these custom activities.
 Here are two different approaches, depending on your reporting needs and goals.